ooseni/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9. This creates a script that sets the mode of the file hello to this:
 		-rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello

+10. This creates Write a script that sets the mode of the file hello the same as olleh’s mode.